-Constitution reform definitively approved for Formentera to have its own senator
+Constitution reform definitively approved so that Formentera has its own senator

-The fourth reform of the Spanish Constitution has already finished its path, counting only with the rejection of Vox, for which reason it will be sent directly to the BOE
+The fourth reform of the Spanish Constitution has already completed its journey, with only the rejection of Vox, so it will be sent directly to the BOE

 ARA Balears